SabineArndtLappe/TrAML/README.md

 Arndt-Lappe, Sabine, Ingo Plag, Kai Koch & Mikalai Krott.
 2018.
 Transparent Analogical Modelling (TrAML).
 GitHub, https://github.com/SabineArndtLappe/TrAML.

 # How to use TrAML
-There is a release of tested executables for Windows and Mac.
+There is a release of tested executables for Windows (no Mac yet, sorry).
 To download the software, first click on 'tags' in the bottom right part of the main TrAML page.
 Then click on 'Downloads' and save to your computer, then run from there.
-(Mac users may have to confirm that they want to run a program without certification).
 Please cf. the wiki of this page (https://github.com/SabineArndtLappe/TrAML/wiki) for detailed instruction and explanation how to use TrAML for linguistic research.

 # Developing